What is the profile of your typical borrower?

 A Bridge Loan is a short-term loan pending the arrangement of longer-term financing.
 It is a method of financing used to maintain liquidity while waiting for an expected inflow of cash.
 Since we do not typically charge pre-payment penalties, often times a bridge loan proves attractive to many of our borrowers.

 Why won’t you lend on a “Primary Residence”?

 When a loan deals with a primary residence there are strict provisions of various laws and statutes that limit the type of loan we can offer, which borrowers qualify and how loans are serviced.
 These requirements preclude New Wave Loans from making loans on owner-occupied residences.

 If I am willing to accept a higher rate and / or points will you lend me more money?

 No. As stated in our “typical borrower profile”, our business is to make loans of low risk at competitive terms.
 A higher rate does not offset our risk.
 We focus on loan-to-value ratios that allow us to offer below-market rates with minimal risk exposure.

 Other than points, how much does it cost to close a loan?

-We typically charge no more than $995 in administrative fees to close a loan.
-Other than this fee all other costs are pass through costs to outside attorneys and/or title agents.
+We typically charge no more than $1,995+ in administrative fees to close a loan.
+Other than this, all other fees are pass-through costs to outside attorneys and/or title agents.
 Our outside attorney reviews title and draws up the loan documents.
-The cost of this legal work usually is in a range of $1250 – $2000 for a residential closing and $2500 – $5000 for a commercial closing.
 Also, in some loans, we ask for an appraisal and or a condition report.
-Again, these are direct pass through expenses to a third party and we do not “up-charge” for any of these reports.
+Again, these are direct pass-through expenses to a third party and we do not “up-charge” for any of these reports.